Have you changed your BREEAM clocks? The new scheme has sprung forward!

 Under Man 01, BREEAM AP now stands for Advisory Professional, and there is both a ‘design’ and ‘site’ qualification:

 BAM has in-house BREEAM Advisory Professional: Design & Site, who can help implement BREEAM throughout the assessment.
-BAM also has regional sustainability advisors who can act as Advisory Professional: Site during project construction if they have undertaken the BRE Site Sustainability Manager (SSM) training.
+BAM's regional sustainability advisors can act as the Advisory Professional: Site during project construction if they have undertaken the BRE Site Sustainability Manager (SSM) training.

 Man 03 - Responsible Construction Practices, has also been updated.
 You no longer receive specific credits for achieving a minimum Considerate Constructors Scheme (CCS) score.
 Instead, there is a table of criteria which need to be met to receive the different credits.
 Although the table covers various items included under the CCS (and therefore CCS certificates can be used as partial evidence) it also includes additional criteria about vehicle management on site and security.
 There is one credit available if a project can meet nine specified criteria, two credits for an additional six items, and for the exemplary credit all of the criteria must be met.

 The Hea 06 - Security credit now has its own section, but continues to have similar criteria to the 2014 scheme.
 However there is a new credit available for achieving a compliant risk-based security rating scheme such as Secured by Design.
 Hea 07 – Safe and healthy surroundings, also contains a new credit for creating an outside space providing building users with an external amenity area.